A note about the status of Aviculopinna

 Fig. 4.
-Lik. left shell from the upper zeclistein von Rückingen, with cross section of the same.
+Lik. left shell from the upper Zechstein von Rückingen, with a cross-section of the same.
 (Collection of the deceased Med.-R. Dr. Speyer.)

 A few years later, in 1867, Meek described A. americana and contrasted it to A. pinnaeformis by stating that A. americana possessed sharp, regular growth lamellae, had no trace of radial striae, and a beak more terminal in position.

-In a 1978 publication from the Bulletins of American Paleontology, Volume 74, Number 303, Thomas Yancey declared a new genus, Meekopinna starting on page 338.
-He declared Aviculopinna americana Meek 1867 as the type for the new genus.
-Yancey went to great lengths explaining the current status of Aviculopinna.
+In a 1978 publication from the Bulletins of American Paleontology, Volume 74, Number 303, Thomas Yancey declared a new genus, Meekopinna, starting on page 338.
+He said Aviculopinna americana Meek 1867 was the type for the new genus.
+Yancey went to great lengths to explain the current status of Aviculopinna.
 He explained that two common types exist in Carboniferous and Permian rocks.
 They have either:

 - Growth lamellae that are small, sharp, and regular or